Katrixerse/Orcinus/README.md

 - dragonfire535 - Some api commands
 - YorkAARGH - How to use sqlite from this guide https://anidiotsguide_old.gitbooks.io/discord-js-bot-guide/content/coding-guides/storing-data-in-an-sqlite-file.html

- will use sqlite instead of jsons to store data (Better this way fs had issues which cause it to currupt if your bot gets in to many servers and is constantly reading/writing data)
+ will use sqlite instead of jsons to store data (Better this way so it wont currupt if your bot gets in to many servers and is constantly reading/writing data), json is fine for storing static information

 --------------------------------------------------------